 call for papers

-However, we are now calling for abstracts for papers and panel proposals that address the important role of journalism during times of crisis, and specifically in response to COVID-19, as well as the following themes of the conference:
+We are now calling for abstracts for papers and panel proposals that address the following themes of the conference:

 - The politics of political reporting